All Episodes

 The AARP has hopped into bed with these people.

-So while they cannot continue to let certain things happen, insurers pricing older Americans out of the market, as they say.
+So while they cannot continue to let certain things happen, insurers pricing older Americans out of the market, as they say, we can't stand idle while things happen that they don't like.

-This is not my show, it is Russia's show.
+This is not my show.

-That's what I tantalize people with on WBAP and Dallas Fort Worth.
+That's what I tantalize people with on WBAP and Dallas-Fort Worth.

 This is the honor of a guest hosting gig.